CFG-Architect/cfg-architect.github.io/content/docs/articles/decoder.md

 **The decoder is a function of status-weight vectorization of reality.**

-In other words: the decoder establishes **what this is for the system, how much it weighs, and where it must lead.**
+In other words: the decoder establishes **what this is for the system, how much it weighs, and where it directs further passage.**

 This triad is minimal because decoding has to perform three necessary operations.
 First, the signal must receive a status: what it is for this contour.
 Then the status must receive weight: how significant it is in this state and under these conditions.
 After that, the weight must open a vector: where it directs further passage.
 Without status, the signal is not defined.
 Without weight, it has no significance or priority.
 Without a vector, it does not enter the field of choice, decision, and action.
 Therefore, status, weight, and vector are not an arbitrary list, but the minimal structure of decoding: status defines, weight ranks, vector directs.